 Language as a means of communication is an indispensable tool for effective education.
 It is the greatest instrument for transmitting and maintaining the culture of any society.
 Effective use of an adequate language enhances learning.
 It is the best way of transmitting information and a key factor of giving instruction.
 Part of the role of language is that it serves as bedrock of people socio-economic, religious and political experience.
 It is also the key instrument for shaping thought and mind.

 It is obvious that language perform functions of religion because religion also shapes, the thought and mind of people who believed in it and also change their socio-economic and political life and experiences.

+Review of Literature on Religious Crisis in Nigeria

+Nigeria, a religiously diverse nation, has unfortunately faced numerous religious conflicts throughout its history.
+This review examines existing literature on these crises, exploring their causes, consequences, and potential solutions, incorporating recent research and publications.

 Causes of Religion Crisis in Nigeria

 All concerned Nigerian residents appear to be surprised by the sudden occurrence of crises in the country.
-Though there are other hidden agendas, religion is the main focus of the issues.
+Though there are other hidden agendas, religion is the focus of the issues.
 One of the main causes of the issue in Nigeria is thought to be religion, which is frequently employed as a cover-up.

 Religion can be defined as the acceptance of obligation towards power higher than man himself, with the belief that those higher powers are of a personal nature and not mere blink forces (Okunnade, 2006).
 This author opines that, accepting and believing in what is higher than human is what religion is all about and it has spiritual backing.
 Tiyamiyu (2001), on the other hand sees religion as a culture or an institution, a means of instrument for the satisfaction of needs.
 Oladiti (2003) viewed religion as a system of belief about the individual place in the world, providing an order to that world as well as a means of existence within it.